Andrea Gibson: Poetry

 Gibson's poetry focuses on gender norms, politics, social justice, and LGBTQ topics.
 After their cancer diagnosis, Gibson also began writing poetry on topics including depression, illness, life, and mortality.
 Gibson helped to drive a resurgence in the popularity of spoken word poetry in the mid-2000s.

 In 2008, Gibson published their first book of poetry, Pole Dancing To Gospel Hymns.
 This was followed by The Madness Vase and Pansy, all published by Write Bloody Publishing.
-Gibson also wrote and published Take Me with You, a book of quotes and phrases.
-In 2018, they published Lord of the Butterflies.
+Gibson also wrote and published Take Me with You and Lord of the Butterflies in 2018.

 Gibson's album Yellowbird incorporated music with spoken word.
 Confronting fear was a theme in poems of their following album, Flower Boy.
 Gibson also released Truce in 2013, followed by Hey, Galaxy in 2018.
 In total, Gibson wrote seven poetry books and published seven albums.

 Gibson cited Sonya Renee Taylor, Derrick Brown, Anis Mojgani, Patricia Smith, and Mary Oliver as their influences.
 Gibson toured heavily, despite suffering from stage fright.
 They often performed poems at Button Poetry.

 Activism

 In addition to using poetry to provide social and political commentary on gender and LGBTQ issues, Gibson was involved with many activist groups, and also performed at Take Back the Night events.
-For about a decade, Gibson performed with Vox Feminista, a "performance tribe of radical feminists bent on social change through cultural revolution".
+For about a decade, Gibson performed with Vox Feminista, a "performance tribe of radical feminists bent on social change through cultural revolution."

 In 2019, Gibson collaborated with producer Sarah Megyesy and musician Ani DiFranco to produce a video for the poem "America, Reloading", which discusses gun violence in the United States.
-"It's my hope that it will inspire direct action, conscious organizing, and more informed discussions between people with varying opinions about the most compassionate way forward", Gibson said.
+"It's my hope that it will inspire direct action, conscious organizing, and more informed discussions between people with varying opinions about the most compassionate way forward," Gibson said.

 Gibson worked with the national Power to the Patients movement to pressure hospitals to publish prices online.

 Awards and honors

 Gibson was a four-time Denver Grand Slam Champion.
 They placed fourth in the 2004 National Poetry Slam and third in the 2006 and 2007 Individual World Poetry Slam.
 Gibson was the first person to win the Women of the World Poetry Slam in 2008.
 Gibson won the Independent Publisher Book Awards twice, in 2019 and 2021.
 They were a Goodreads Choice Awards finalist three times.

-In September 2023, Gibson was appointed Colorado's Poet Laureate by Governor Jared Polis.
+In September 2023, Gibson was appointed Poet Laureate of Colorado by Governor Jared Polis.